Alexandros Nikolaidis

 On 24 March 2008, Alexandros Nikolaidis had the honour to be the first torch-bearer of the 2008 Summer Olympics torch relay.

 Later in the same year on 11 April, he won the European Championship in Rome.

 At the 2008 Beijing Olympics, Nikolaidis won another Olympic silver medal in the +80 kg category, after losing to Cha Dong-Min of South Korea in the final.

 In July 2011, he managed to secure a place at the 2012 Olympic Games by placing third in the 2011 World Taekwondo Olympic Qualification Tournament in Baku, Azerbaijan by defeating Liu Xiaobo of China in the 3rd place play-off.
 He carried the flag for Greece during the Parade of Nations at the 2012 Summer Olympics in London.

 On 11 August 2012, Nikolaidis began and ended his Olympics participation in a "preliminary round" bout against Bahri Tanrikulu.
 Nikolaidis lost 7–3 overall.

 Nikolaidis retired in 2014.
 He died on 14 October 2022, at the age of 42.
 Nikolaidis had been suffering from an "extremely rare" form of cancer for two years prior to his death.

+Personal

+His family hails from Mavrovouni Pella.
+Nikolaidis was married to Ruxi Dumitrescu and they had one son.
+In 2016 he was married to the journalist Dora Tsampazi, and they had two children. Ιn his honor, the municipal stadium of Polichni (Thessaloniki), where he was from, was named after him.